ethlo/date-time-wars/README.md

 mvn jmh:benchmark
 ```

-To plot the result and create the resulting image, you can run `plot.py`, for example:
+To group the results and create the result file, you can run `plot.py`, for example:

 ```
-python3 plot.py -i target/itu_performance.json
+python3 plot.py
 ```